 “Decentralization and the Democratic Party of Japan” in Japan Under the DPJ: The Politics of Transition and Governance, Phillip Lipscy and Kenji Kushida, editors, the Walter H. Shorenstein Asia-Pacific Research Center at Stanford University/jointly published with the Brookings Institutions Press, 2013: https://www.brookings.edu/book/japan-under-the-dpj/

-Chapter for the second volume of Presumed Incompetent.
-(Chapter was accepted, but the volume is out for review).
+Chapter for the second volume of Presumed Incompetent. (forthcoming 2020).

 Q and A with the Editors: Gender Equality and Women’s Rights in Japan for World Politics Review, published October 12, 2016 on-line.